 α-Adrenergic sympathetic tone limits blood flow to the penis and maintains the flaccid state.
 Erection occurs when erotic stimuli inhibit sympathetic tone and release nitric oxide and other vasoactive substances from nerve endings and endothelial cells in the penile arterioles.
 The cavernosal sinusoids become engorged with blood, and erection ensues.
 This is aided by a passive inhibition of venous outflow as the subtunical venous plexus is compressed between the expanding sinusoids and unyielding tunica albuginea.
 Forcible compression of the base of the penis by the ischiocavernous muscles then further increases the intracavernous pressure.

 Any derangement in these events can cause ED, commonly the failure of nitric oxide release due to endothelial dysfunction.
-Improved understanding of these mechanisms has ...
+Improved understanding of these mechanisms has led to ...